ahmed217/batchspawner/README.md

 #
 ######################################################################################################
-#
-# you may generate a longer random string and use as proxy_auth_token.
-You can put that in the following
-# configuratino parameter or export to the CONFIGPROXY_AUTH_TOKEN env variable.
-# use this command
+# use this command to set the CONFIGPROXY_AUTH_TOKEN
 # $ export CONFIGPROXY_AUTH_TOKEN=`openssl rand -hex 32`
 ######################################################################################################
 #

 # Loaded from the CONFIGPROXY_AUTH_TOKEN env variable by default.
-c.JupyterHub.proxy_auth_token = '<you put your auth token>'
+# c.JupyterHub.proxy_auth_token = '<you put your auth token>'
+# if you have exported the CONFIG.... env variable, then no need to use above config

 # The class to use for spawning single-user servers.
 #